rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`condorcetWinners2` we see confirmed in the outranking relation table of :math:`G(X,R)` that alternative *p2* is a Condorcet winner and alternatives *p6* and *p5* are *weak Condorcet winners* whereas alternatives *p1*, *p7* and *p8* are *weak Condorcet losers*.

-When a given digraph shows strict chordless outranking circuits it may however be the case that no weak Condorcet winners and/or losers can be detected, the resulting bpv-set does not contain any positive and/or negative credibilities.
-Breaking in such a case all chordless strict outranking circuits at their weakest link transforms the strict outranking digraph in an acyclic asymmetric digraph such that weak Condorcet winners and losers are always given by the first and last stage of the topological sort of the digraph.
+When a given digraph shows chordless outranking circuits it may however be the case that no weak Condorcet winners and/or losers can be detected, the resulting bpv-set does not contain any positive and/or negative credibilities.
+Breaking in such a case all chordless outranking circuits at their weakest link transforms the outranking digraph in an acyclic asymmetric digraph such that weak Condorcet winners and losers are always given by the first and last stage of the topological sort of the digraph.

 Now, weak Condorcet winners and losers, like initial and terminal prekernels, give suitable first and last choice recommendations.
 The :py:meth:`~digraphs.Digraph.showChoiceRecommendation` method accepts therefore the '*CondorcetWinners*' argument for showing positive weak Condorcet winners as first choice and positive weak Condorcet losers as last choice recommendation as shown in :numref:`CondorcetWinners3` below.